khalid154/React-Redux-/README.md

-# React-Redux-
+# React-Redux
-add delete items through store using Redux in React
+perform Crud Operation in react using Redux. data flows from store in unidirection